 Given that language proficiency deteriorates rapidly, these language certificates may not be more than two years old.
-If you start your degree programme on 1 September 2024, this means that the certificate must not have been obtained prior to 1 September 2022, unless you can demonstrate that you've successfully completed education in English in the past two years.
+If you start your degree programme on 1 September 2025, this means that the certificate must not have been obtained prior to 1 September 2023, unless you can demonstrate that you've successfully completed education in English in the past two years.

 Our website lists the English language qualifications we accept.
 It also sets out circumstances in which you can obtain an exemption from the language requirement.
+The Code of Conduct for International Students in Dutch Higher Education is the primary point of reference (see 5.11).